st174985/rp_lock-in_pid_h_hf/README.md

 Replace `rp-XXXXXX.local` by your RP localname or IP address

-Also, you can use your own SSH client and upload the lock_in+pid_harmonic folder the the RedPiaya folder: `/opt/redpitaya/www/apps`
+Also, you can use your own SSH client and upload the lock_in+pid_harmonic_hf folder the the RedPiaya folder: `/opt/redpitaya/www/apps`